mnogueron/gatsby-bml78/README.md

 The site is now available at `localhost:8000/`.

-You can connect Netlify CMS to your [local git repo](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository) (currenly a beta feature) by running this command in a separate terminal.
+You can connect Decap CMS to your [local git repo](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) (currenly a beta feature) by running this command in a separate terminal.

 ```
-$ npx netlify-cms-proxy-server
+$ npx decap-server
 ```

-The Netlify CMS Admin will then be available at `localhost:8000/admin`.
+The Decap CMS Admin will then be available at `localhost:8000/admin`.

-For more details on how to set up the CMS, check out the [Netlify CMS Docs](https://www.netlifycms.org/docs/intro/).
+For more details on how to set up the CMS, check out the [Decap CMS Docs](https://decapcms.org/docs/intro/).

 ## 🚨 Known issues

-When running Netlify CMS locally and updating a page, I regularly get the following error:
+When running Decap CMS locally and updating a page, I regularly get the following error:

 `There was an error in your GraphQL query: Field "image" must not have a selection since type "String" has no subfields.`